abhi3940/abandoned_butterfly_extension/README.md

 # butterfly README

+**Simplify Your Assignments with Ease!**

+The "abandoned butterfly" Visual Studio Code extension is designed to streamline the process of completing programming assignments.
+With just a few simple keywords, this extension has code snippets for a variety of assignments, covering JavaScript programming, version control with Git, Docker container environments, Angular applications, Node.js, MongoDB, jQuery Mobile etc.

+If you're a student at SPPU, "abandoned butterfly" is here to save the day.
+The README provides clear instructions on how to use keywords to get code snippets, making coding assignments more efficient and enjoyable.

 **assignment 1a**
 Create a responsive web page which shows the ecommerce/college/exam admin dashboard with sidebar and statistics in cards using HTML, CSS and Bootstrap.